meggna-karthikeyan/Virgo-LIGO-Cluster-Evolution-Analysis/V1 - H1 Cluster Analysis/README.md

 This notebook compares gravitational-wave trigger clusters observed by **Virgo (V1)** and **LIGO Hanford (H1)** during periods of coincident operation across the full three-detector network (V1, L1, H1).
 While Hanford is among the most sensitive detectors, Virgo often struggles to detect weaker signals due to its lower sensitivity.
 By restricting to **clusters present in both Virgo and Hanford during triple-detector operation**, this analysis investigates Virgo’s contribution when paired with a stronger detector.

-The outputs include **plots, frames, and a movie** that visualizes the evolution of coincident V1–H1 clusters in the mass–mass parameter space.
+The outputs include **plots, frames, and a movie** that visualizes the evolution of coincident V1–H1 clusters in the mass–mass parameter space

----

 ## Data Preprocessing